jolingenfelter/Proximity-Reminders/README.md

 # Proximity-Reminders

-This is a to-do list app that allows the user to save a location and be notified upon arrival or departure.
+This is a to-do list app that allows the user to save a location and be notified of their to-do item upon arrival or departure.